jcorbin/hexant/stream.md

     at least present a 2-screen deal

 ## Done

+- switched back to sparse development
+  - flattened `public/` into toplevel
+  - added `generate.js` driven vendoring of common.js modules
+  - using emerging browser <https://wicg.github.io/import-maps> support
+  - this means that hexant development may only be possible in Chrome currently
+- spent the rest of the day "researching" html inliners
+  - spent too much time toying with a token-stack based monad...
+- started over and wrote a pragmatic `scripts/build.js` that does line based editing configured by `build.config.js`

+# 2022-05-11

 - dropped `pool.js` module ahead of schedule, since its surrounding use of static blocks conflicts with terser v5.13.1 not yet supporting that syntax